axnion/lnu-school-projects/README.md

 ## Enviroment file
 1. Create .env file `touch ~/app/.env`
 1. Open file in text editor `vim ~/app/.env`
-1. Put the following text into the file
+1. Put the following text into the file and change the values to fit your application
     ```
     REPO=<owner>/<repo>
     USER=<github username>